A City of Sadness: Film techniques

 Wen-ching's deafness and muteness began as an expedient way to disguise Tony Leung's inability to speak Taiwanese (or Japanese—the language taught in Taiwan's schools during the 51-year Japanese rule), but wound up being an effective means to demonstrate the brutal insensitivity of Chen Yi's ROC administration.
 As he communicated through other means (photographs, pen and paper) he is often playing the role of an observer.
 His inability to speak could mirror Taiwan being silenced by its oppressors.

-Sound plays an important role in the film as the opening scene is shot in darkness, with the only sound being Emperor Hirohito on the radio broadcast.
-Throughout the film, the use of Japanese language is cultural, as it represents the experiences of the Taiwanese and their cultural identity.
-Most of the characters would not be able to understand much Japanese as they would not have lived through 51 years of Japanese rule.
-This is why the native characters speak Taiwanese with some Japanese words mixed into their speech.
+Sound plays an important role in the film.
+The opening scene is presented in darkness, with Emperor Hirohito's radio broadcast serving as the only sound.
+Throughout the film, the use of Japanese language is portrayed as cultural rather than political, reflecting the shared experiences and cultural identity of a particular generation of Taiwanese people.
+Since most mainlanders did not live through the fifty-one years of Japanese rule, they were generally unable to understand Japanese.
+As a result, the Taiwanese language spoken by the native characters in A City of Sadness is laced with Japanese words and phrases.